thachp/om-network/README.md

 Network encourage tokens to be circulated among participants as much as possible.

-* Every 2000 successful transactions add 200 tokens into reward pools
+* Every 2000 successful transactions, network reward 200 tokens into reward pools.

 ## Token Economy ##